learn-autism/learn-autism.github.io/content/posts/FAQ.md

 ## Q: What is autism?

-## Q: What is hard about living with autism?
+## Q: What is hard about having autism?